neurite/debian-setup/docs/1005-python.md

 conda install ipywidgets ipykernel
 ```

+Remember to add the `evs/` folder to `.gitignore`.

-Note we normally create the project environment within the project folder.
+Note the project environment is created within the project folder.
 It is local to the project.
+The creation of the project environment can be via scripts that are under the project source control.

-3. Load the project kernel in Jupyter
+##### 3. Load the project kernel in Jupyter

-Go to the project root, activate the jupyter environment, launch `jupyter lab`, then choose the project kernel from the dropdown list.
+Go to the project root, activate the jupyter environment `conda activate jupyter`, launch `jupyter lab`, then choose the project kernel from the dropdown list.

 #### Jupyter Widgets

+Here is brief explaination of why.

 Widgets for interactive UI in the notebooks.
 It is required to run progress bar properly for example.

-See [manual](https://ipywidgets.readthedocs.io/en/latest/user_install.html) for installing `jupyterlab_widgets` in the Jupyter environment and installing `ipywidget` in the kernel environment.
+See [manual](https://ipywidgets.readthedocs.io/en/latest/user_install.html) for installing `jupyterlab_widgets` in the Jupyter environment and installing `ipywidgets` in the kernel environment.

-#### ipykernel install

 Note we install `nb_conda_kernels` in the Jupyter environment and we do NOT explicitly install the project kernel.
 Installing the kernel `ipython kernel install --user --name=project-name` creates a kernel configuration in `~/.local/share/jupyter/kernels`.
 However, we do NOT use this approach -- it has an issue that the project environment's bin folder is not in PATH.
 Instead the PATH has the Jupyter environment's bin folder.